MakeSchool-Tutorials/Makestagram-Swift-V3/P00-Getting-Started/content.md

 - How to architect a complex iOS app
 - How to use libraries built by other developers to speed up development

-After finishing the tutorial you will have a good understanding of building complex iOS apps that tie into a backend - from there you will be able to move on and create your original iPhone App!
+After finishing the tutorial you will have a good understanding of building complex iOS apps that tie into a backend - from there you will be able to move on and create your original iPhone app!

 <!-- Here's a video that will give you a brief overview of what you will be learning: -->
 <!-- TODO: add overview video for Makestagram -->